MZernick/Project-Partners/README.md

 Ideas pending for future development:
 1. Integrate personality test.
 2. Facilitate team and user communication via chat.
-3. Add user profile picture or avatar.
+3. Add project management functionality
-4. Improve mobile friendliness.

 # License

 MIT License

-Copyright (c) 2023 Magdalene Zernick
+Copyright (c) 2023 Magdalene Zernick, Dominique Nix, Jeremy Crouthamel, Josh Goeke, and Anita Banh

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: